 Class hours: 1 lecture and 2 lecture/lab Comments: Credit by exam is not an available option.
-May be repeated any number of times for credit.
+May be repeated any

 Description: This is an introductory course into the theory and manipulative skills involved in the use of the basic hand and power tools used in carpentry.
 The course provides practical experience in repairs and alterations to a typical home.